-Selective Service System (SSS) appreciates the dedicated leadership and contribution your organization provides through local civic engagement.
-We salute your efforts in forwarding community involvement and civic responsibility.
-As your organization has significant influence throughout the community, we would like to elaborate on the opportunities provided to young men when registering with the Selective Service.
+The Selective Service System (SSS) values the dedicated leadership and influence your organization provides to the young men involved in athletic programs nationwide.
+Serving as a central component in the development of your community, our Agency would like to elaborate on the opportunities provided to young men when registering with the Selective Service System.

-The Civic Organization Toolkit is a resource utilized among community groups, parent teacher associations, civic leagues, and more.
-Each section of the toolkit will provide information on how your organization can promote registration and raise awareness in your community.
-We continue to deliver inspiring and positive messaging to our communities, ensuring young men understand the benefits associated with registering.
+The NFHS Leaders Toolkit is a resource utilized among athletic directors, coaches, and administrators.
+Each section will provide information to promote registration and raise awareness of this requirement.
+The Selective Service System continues to deliver inspiring and positive messaging to our communities, outlining the benefits associated with registering.